odbvue/odbvue/apps/wiki/guide/i13e/assets/domain-name.md

 > - **Keep it simple**: Easy to spell, pronounce, and remember.
 > - **Length matters**: Shorter is generally better, but clarity beats brevity.
 > - **Avoid hyphens and numbers**: These can confuse users.
-> - **Plan ahead**: Register early if possible—popular names sell quickly.
+> - **Plan ahead**: Register early if possible - popular names sell quickly.

 ### Step 3: Register
 Purchase the domain for at least one year.
 Multi-year purchases often offer discounts.
 Then configure DNS records to point to your server (your hosting provider will guide this).

 ### Step 4: Set Renewal Reminders

 **Important**: Domains expire if not renewed.
 Set a calendar reminder 30-60 days before your renewal date to ensure you don't lose access to your domain.
-Most registrars offer auto-renewal options—you can enable this to avoid forgetting, but always monitor it to catch billing issues.
+Most registrars offer auto-renewal options - you can enable this to avoid forgetting, but always monitor it to catch billing issues.

 Note: Even if you've paid for multiple years, some registrars require annual technical renewals or confirmations.
 Check your registrar's requirements to stay compliant.